BilalAhmad-007/EZneering/README.md

-# EZneering
+# EZneers
 Professional tools for engineers, developers, and students.
 Convert units, calculate equations, process images, and more - all in one place.

-## About EZneering
+## About EZneers

-EZneering is a free online platform offering a comprehensive suite of professional tools for engineers, developers, students, and anyone who needs quick, reliable utilities.
+EZneers is a free online platform offering a comprehensive suite of professional tools for engineers, developers, students, and anyone who needs quick, reliable utilities.
 The website brings together a wide range of calculators, converters, and productivity tools, all accessible from your browser with no installation required.

 ### Key Features
 - **Completely Free:** All tools are available at no cost, with no registration required.